V & SAR The Overland carriages: Design

 From 1949, new air-conditioned steel carriages gradually entered service on The Overland train between Melbourne and Adelaide.
-The construction and exterior appearance had been introduced in the South Australian Railways' cafeteria car, built in 1947, and was to be the design precursor of interstate cars in the years that followed.
+The construction and exterior appearance had been introduced in the South Australian Railways' cafeteria car, built in 1947, which became the design precursor of Australian interstate cars in the years that followed.

 The livery, in regal red paint with a fluted stainless steel panel on each side and a black roof, remained until the 1990s.

 The sitting cars were all organised as eight compartments linked to a side corridor, with different fittings as suited to the type.
-The first-class cars seated 48, and the second-class cars seated 64.
-The sleeping cars each held 20 passengers, either in ten compartments for two each, connected to a side corridor; or ten compartments either side of a central corridor.
+First-class cars seated 48; second-class cars seated 64.
+The sleeping cars each held 20 passengers, either in ten compartments for two each, connected to a side corridor, or ten compartments either side of a central corridor.

+Notably, the Joint Stock carriages were owned by both the Victorian and South Australian railways so each side kept their own records.
+The hypothesis proposed by Parsons was that the Victorian Railways' records were the dates that the cars first arrived in Melbourne, rather than their entry to service.
+Parsons notes that 1BJ and 3BJ operated in South Australia for about a month before entering service on the interstate Overland trains, because the BJ cars as a whole were introduced to Overland service in pairs (with one in each direction).

 Construction

 Phase one

 Six sleeping carriages had been built by the end of 1950; 1951 saw two first-class sitting carriages and a further two sleeping cars entering service, and four second-class sitting cars entered service the following year, for a fleet total of fourteen cars.